MixinNetwork/ocean.one/README.md

 # ocean.one
-Ocean ONE is a decentralized exchange built on Mixin Network
+Ocean ONE is a decentralized exchange built on Mixin Network.